TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### Reload Screen

-When redesigning the account top-up/reload screen, I pressed for user editable amounts to allow for the ablility to top up with a precise the amount that the user wanted.
+When redesigning the account top-up/reload screen, I pressed for user editable amounts to allow for the ability to top up with a precise the amount that the user wanted.
 This was vetoed for logistical and support reasons, and so I had to design for a number of discrete reload options, as well as the same number of Auto-Reload options.
 I quickly realized that if I put all the options on the screen at once, the screen would get really crowded, and likely overflow off the bottom of the screen.
 Trying o find ways to efficiently layout this information, I took inspiration from the Starbucks app at the time, which had a horizontally scrolling row to select how much you wanted to put on your Starbucks card.
 The idea would be to have enough horizontal room for 4.5 cells, which would cut off one cell and imply scrollability.

 I brought this idea to our lead iOS developer, and we brainstormed ideas on how to implement something like this.
 She came up with a rotated custom list UI element which worked perfectly.
 I was happy with the result, and we implemented this for both the Reload and Auto-Reload amounts.